 House renovation (reform) companies specialize in updating old houses and making them feel like new.
 Mitsui Home Remodeling advertise a full home renovation based on a 100sqm house for 8.61 million Yen, but other companies advertise basic packages starting from 5.75 million Yen.

 Some very old houses that are just being sold for the land underneath may be sold with no warranty against defects.
 This is called kashitanpo-menseki which and means the buyer has no recourse against the seller should the house have termites, water leaks and so on.
-In normal sales, the warranty against defects would be 3 months after closing for a house purchased from a private seller and longer if the seller was a corporate entity or real estate company.
+In normal sales, the warranty against defects would be 3 months after closing for a house purchased from a private seller and 2 years if the seller was a real estate company.

 Buying a house on leasehold land (right to lease)